Prospect Hill virus

-Prospect Hill orthohantavirus is a single-stranded, negative-sense Hantaan-like zoonotic RNA virus isolated from meadow voles and microtine and other cricetid rodents in the United States.
+Prospect Hill virus is a single-stranded, negative-sense Hantaan-like zoonotic RNA virus isolated from meadow voles and microtine and other cricetid rodents in the United States.
 It has a widespread distribution in Pennsylvania, Maryland, West Virginia, Minnesota and California.
 The overall risk of infection in humans is low.
 It was first isolated from a meadow vole found in Prospect Hill, Maryland for which it is named.

-Transmission

-Transmission to humans is believed to occur through aerosolized inhalation of mouse excreta and possibly through fomite contamination.